BradBot1/LifeSteal/README.md

 ## Api utilisation

-This mod adds a simple interface for using it as an API, `LifeStealable`
+This mod adds a (simple interface)[https://github.com/BradBot1/LifeSteal/blob/master/src/main/java/com/bb1/fabric/lifesteal/LifeStealable.java] for using it as an API, `LifeStealable`

 `LifeStealable` allows for a mod to get a players lost health and modify it as needed while also allowing it to be implemented on custom entities so that they can be used to gain health on death

+Any `LifeStealable` implementation should always call `setLostHealth` when ever the health changes